sanne88/Activity2-Assignment/README.md

 # Activity2 Assignment
- created repository for html and css activity
+ Created repository for html and css activity.
+This repo demonstrates the usage of html elements and css.style sheets.